Kamparia/awesome_r_packages/README.md

 13. [RColorBrewer](http://moderndata.plot.ly/create-colorful-graphs-in-r-with-rcolorbrewer-and-plotly/) - RColorBrewer is an R package that allows users to create colourful graphs with pre-made color palettes that visualize data in a clear and distinguishable manner.
 There are 3 categories of palettes: qualitative, diverging, and sequential.
 14. [rgl](http://rgl.neoscientists.org/about.shtml) - The rgl package is a visualization device system for R, using OpenGL as the rendering backend.
 An rgl device at its core is a real-time 3D engine written in C++.
 It provides an interactive viewpoint navigation facility (mouse + wheel support) and an R programming interface.

+### Mapping / Spatial Analysis
+1. [rgdal](https://cran.r-project.org/web/packages/rgdal/index.html) - Bindings for the Geospatial Data Abstraction Library.
+2. [leaflet](https://rstudio.github.io/leaflet/) - Leaflet is the leading open-source JavaScript library for mobile-friendly interactive maps.
+Leaflet is designed with simplicity, performance and usability in mind.
+3. [ggmap](https://github.com/dkahle/ggmap) - A collection of functions to visualize spatial data and models on top of static maps from various online sources (e.g Google Maps and Stamen Maps).
+It includes tools common to those tasks, including functions for geolocation and routing.